-Document classification is the act of labeling – or tagging – documents into categories according to their content.
-Document classification can be manual (as it is in library science) or automated (within the field of computer science), and is used to easily sort and manage texts, images or videos.
+Document classification is the labeling or categorization of documents depending on their content.
+This can be done manually or automatically, and is used to easily sort and manage texts, images or videos.

 Both types of document classification have their advantages and disadvantages.
 On the one hand, classifying documents manually gives humans greater control over the process of classification, and they can make decisions as to which categories to use.
 However, when handling large volumes of documents, this process can be slow and monotonous.
 Instead, it is much faster, as well as more cost-efficient and accurate, to carry out automatic document classification, that is, powered by machine learning.

 Even though these terms sound similar, they’re slightly different… Text classification involves classifying text by performing specific techniques on your text-based documents, such as sentiment analysis, topic labeling, and intent detection.
 Plus, when analyzing texts, it is possible to do so at different levels.

 For example, you can run topic classification on a whole article to get a general picture of what the article talks about, or you can pre-process that text to divide it into paragraphs, sentences, or even opinion units to get more in-depth insights.

 - Document-level: you will obtain relevant information for a full document.

 - Paragraph level: obtains the most important categories of just one paragraph.

 - Sentence level: obtains relevant information of a single sentence.